 Feed-in Tariff Germany 2026: Full vs. Surplus Feed-in

-In Germany, full feed-in (Volleinspeisung) pays 12.34 ct/kWh and surplus feed-in (Überschusseinspeisung) pays 7.78 ct/kWh for new systems up to 10 kWp (Bundesnetzagentur, 1 February to 31 July 2026).
+In Germany, full feed-in (Volleinspeisung) pays 12.22 ct/kWh and surplus feed-in (Überschusseinspeisung) pays 7.70 ct/kWh for new systems up to 10 kWp (Bundesnetzagentur, valid for commissioning from 1 August 2026 to 31 January 2027).
 But every kWh you use yourself saves around 37 ct of grid electricity, which makes self-consumption the bigger win for most German households.

 Key Takeaways